Documentary, Street, Nature, and Art Photography

 Recent Blog Posts

-When we arrived at Hotel Sainte-Anne on our first day in Quebec City, Canada, it was already getting dark.
+When we arrived at Hotel Sainte-Anne on our first evening in Quebec City, Canada, it was already getting dark.
 Our room was cozy and inviting, so Jen and I had half a mind to stay in and call it a night.
 However, after the long trip, I was hungry, and there were a decent number of people still milling around the streets outside, so there was a small chance of getting a photo worth keeping.
 We were in a new country, and I wanted to explore!

 Good photos, at least those I consider good, generally fall into two categories: they are either stand-alone or part of a story.
 Any time I’m fortunate enough to photograph new locations over long periods, I inevitably end up with a handful of stand-alone photos (if I’m lucky), a decent collection that benefits from being part of a story, and a bucketful of junk photos that will never see the light of day.
 What’s the difference between stand-alone and story photos?
 In my opinion, a stand-alone photo can interest someone who wasn’t there when it was taken.
 It contains something in the lighting, composition, subject matter, or a mixture of elements that makes it strong enough to bear the weight of scrutiny without the support of other images.
 Because of the criteria I listed, they are rare.